What is Hemophilia: Top 10 Signs With Solutions

 • Blood in urine and stool.

-• Frequent nosebleeds which are difficult to stop.
+• Frequent nosebleeds that are difficult to stop.

-To deal with them at first we have to look into our medical history and blood tests.
-These are the only way to detect Haemophilia and its type and intensity.
+To deal with them at first, we have to look into our medical history and blood tests.
+These are the only ways to detect Haemophilia and its type and intensity.

 With proper medical care, a person suffering from Haemophilia can learn how to inject clotting factor concentrates even at home in case of excessive episodic bleeding.